 There isn’t a recommended daily intake for beta-carotene, though.
-Scientific data shows that about 3-6 mg of beta-carotene per day, from dietary sources, is good for you (5).
+Scientific data shows that about 3-6 mg of beta-carotene per day, from dietary sources, is good for the eyes.

 Most people fail to consume this amount, though.
 The average intake of beta-carotene in the U.S. is only 2.7 mg a day.

 Moreover, moringa powder is rich in lutein and zeaxanthin.
-It contains about 36 mg of lutein and 5.5 mg of zeaxanthin per 100 gr (6).
+It contains about 36 mg of lutein and 5.5 mg of zeaxanthin per 100g (6).

-Moringa powder is the richest common food in lutein and zeaxanthin.
-By far…
+In addition, moringa powder is good for your eyes, as it’s the richest common food in lutein and zeaxanthin.

 Why are lutein & zeaxanthin important for good vision?

 In fact, lutein and zeaxanthin are present in high concentrations in the eye.
-Particularly in the retina of the eye.
+Especially, in the retina of the eye.
 Actually, the retina of the eye has the highest lutein and zeaxanthin content than any other human tissue (9).
-Furthermore, lutein and zeaxanthin are also present in the lens of the eye.

 Lutein and zeaxanthin protect eyesight by absorbing the dangerous blue light rays.
 Hence, they protect the retina from phototoxic light damage.